Best seats guide: Qatar Airways Qsuites (Boeing 777 and Airbus A350)

-Qatar Airways’ ‘super business class’ Qsuites have been flying high since June 2017, and currently grace the skies between Canberra, Sydney and Doha on the Boeing 777-300ER.
+Qatar Airways’ ‘super business class’ Qsuites have been flying high since June 2017, and currently grace the skies from Doha to Melbourne, Brisbane, Perth, Adelaide on the Boeing 777-300ER.

 You’ll also find Qsuites on all Airbus A350-1000s, plus some Airbus A350-900 and Boeing 777-200LR jets.
-More planes will join this roster as Qatar continues to refurbish the fleet.
+More planes will join this roster as Qatar continues to refurbish its fleet.

-With 42 Qsuites to choose from on the Boeing jets, we take a close look at the seat map to find the perfect perch for every traveller.
+With 42 Qsuites to choose from on the Boeing jets, we take a close look at the seat map to find you the perfect perch on what we consider to be the best business class seat currently flying.

 The best Qsuites: at a glance